 on others rather than himself when doing so.'

-Working on a gardening project for people with mental health
+Working on a gardening project for people with

-the same progress.
+others make the same progress.

 After two years of being supported by Solas Cymru Housing